There’s something about the phrase “small but mighty.”

 And you’re in luck!
 The ColorWorks C4000 has its BS 5609 certification.
 Just combine the printer’s pigment-based ink with the right durable label materials and you’re set to ship dangerous goods in marine environments.

-Plus, it comes with a built-in auto-cutter so labels can be printed at varying lengths.
-(Sorry, guys, no peeler mode option with this one).
+Plus, it comes with a built-in auto cutter so labels can be printed at varying lengths.
+(Sorry, guys, no peeler mode feature is available with the C4000).

 An Upgrade from the ColorWorks C3500

-While they share a price tag, the C4000 has upgraded features making it a better version.
+While they share the same price tag, the C4000 has upgraded features making it a better version.

 These include: